edipdemirbilek/Corvid/README.md

 # SumoLogic

 To allow reading Open Shifts related data from SumoLogic.
-You need to provide the SumoLogic Access ID and Access Key as program arguments.
+You need to provide the SumoLogic Access ID, Access Key, Target Workjam Environment, Workjam Public API username and password.

 ## How to Run: